opendocsg/slw-judgments-backfill/2013_SGHC_273/report.md

 41     The relevant passage at para12/7/3(3) at p 110 states:

  (3) If a defendant chooses to make an application under r 7(1) he should not meanwhile serve a defence or take any step inconsistent with his stand that the court has no jurisdiction.
 The effect of any steps which he may take must be considered in the context and circumstances of the case.
-Thus, a step taken because the defendant had no practical alternative may not preclude him from applying under O 12 r 7 ( International SOS Pte Ltd v Overton Mark Harold George [2001] 2 SLR(R) 777).
+Thus, a step taken because the defendant had no practical alternative may not preclude him from applying under O 12 r 7 ( International SOS Pte Ltd v Overton Mark Harold George <span class="citation">[2001] 2 SLR(R) 777</span>).
 Also an application to stay proceedings in Singapore pending the outcome of proceedings in a foreign jurisdiction does not amount to a submission to jurisdiction (see Williams & Glyn’s Bank plc v Astro Dinamic o Comp.
 Naviera S A [1984] 1 WLR 438; [1984] 1 All ER 760, HL).

 42     The relevant passage from para 12/7/4 at p 111 states:

  ...

  ...
-Where the defendant has been served in accordance with the ROC and applies for a stay on grounds of forum non c onveniens he in fact accepts the court’s jurisdiction and is not to be treated as disputing it and O 12 r 7 has no application: see The Jian He [1999] 3 SLR(R) 432, following The Sydney Express [1988] Lloyd’s Rep 257 and Williams & Glyn’s Bank plc v Astro Dinamic o Comp.
+Where the defendant has been served in accordance with the ROC and applies for a stay on grounds of forum non c onveniens he in fact accepts the court’s jurisdiction and is not to be treated as disputing it and O 12 r 7 has no application: see The Jian He <span class="citation">[1999] 3 SLR(R) 432</span>, following The Sydney Express [1988] Lloyd’s Rep 257 and Williams & Glyn’s Bank plc v Astro Dinamic o Comp.
 Naviera SA [1984] 1 WLR 438; [1984] 1 All ER 760, HL.
 See also The Messiniaki Tolmi [1984] 1 Lloyd’s Rep 266 CA (Eng). ...

 43     Therefore, it was no surprise that when Zoom was applying for leave to appeal to the Court of Appeal in respect of my decision, it was relying on, _inter alia_ , para 12/7/3 to establish that I had made a _prima fac ie_ error of law or that there was good reason to seek the views of the Court of Appeal.
 On the other hand, Broadcast was relying on, _inter alia_ , para 12/7/4.
 Interestingly, _Williams_ is cited in both these passages of the current edition of the Singapore Civil Procedure even though both passages are not consistent.